oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_data_connectivity_connection_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>Free form text without any restriction on permitted characters.
+                                            <div>Free form text without any restriction on the permitted characters.
 Name can have letters, numbers, and special characters.
 The value is editable and is restricted to 1000 characters.</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">name_example</div>